BeipDev/BeipMU/Documentation/CommandLine.md

     /switchtab <tab group> <tab name>

 Makes the 'tab name' in the spawn tab window 'tab group' visible.
 Useful to see activity just by using the keyboard.

+## /tabcolor
+Usage:

+    /tabcolor <optional HTML style color>

+Examples:

+    /tabcolor #80FF80
+    /tabcolor

+Sets the current tab color to the given color.
+You can also right click a tab to choose a color in the GUI.
+This command makes it possible to change tab colors through a trigger (using a send action).

 ## /ttype
 Usage: